vision-dev1/visionkc-portfolio/README.md

 > Live at **[visionkc.com.np](https://visionkc.com.np)**

-A personal portfolio website for **Vision KC** — BSc.
+A personal portfolio website for **Vision KC** — Bcs.
 Hons student majoring in Cybersecurity, developer, and ethical hacking enthusiast based in Kathmandu, Nepal.

 ---

 ## 👤 About

 This portfolio showcases the work of Vision KC, a developer and cybersecurity analyst who blends offensive security learning with building secure, user-focused web applications.
-With 15+ completed projects spanning cybersecurity, machine learning, and web development, the site serves as a central hub for projects, skills, and professional information.
+With 25+ completed projects spanning cybersecurity, machine learning, and web development, the site serves as a central hub for projects, skills, and professional information.

 ---